git-town/git-town/website/tutorial.md

 Once your feature is ready for review, it's time to open a pull request on GitHub.
 You fire up a browser, go to GitHub, navigate to your repository and finally end up on a new pull request form.

-`git new-pull-request` lets you jump straight from the terminal to filling in the details of your pull request in your browser.
+`git town-new-pull-request` lets you jump straight from the terminal to filling in the details of your pull request in your browser.
 Your current branch is already selected, so all you need to do is fill out the title and description, tag the reviewers, and submit.